Quick answer

 - Understanding POAT is crucial for effective estate planning in the UK.

-- POAT aims to prevent individuals from avoiding inheritance tax liabilities.
+- POAT aims to prevent individuals from reducing inheritance tax liabilities.

 - Gifting assets doesn’t always mean you’re free from tax liabilities.